thebrowsercompany/swift-webdriver/Docs/SupportedAPIs.md

 // Close the selected window
 session.close("<Current-Window>")
 ```
-Save the file and execute the command `swift --run`.
+Save the file and execute the command `swift run`.